Home » Technology » Home Theatre Power Manager

 Surge protectors usually use a semiconductor called MOV (Metal Oxide Varistor) and gas discharge arrestors.
 These components allow surge protectors to divert excess energy from your equipment to the grounding wires.

-The problem with surge protectors is that equipment never gets disconnected from the circuit.
+The problem with surge protectors is that the equipment never gets disconnected from the circuit.
 In other words, it relies on the surge protector to divert as much energy as possible.

 But what happens if a very high-voltage event (like lightning) occurs?
 Your surge protector may absorb too much energy, explode, and kill your equipment.
 Surge protectors can’t disconnect your equipment during a high-voltage event.